About this Series

 This is the second of three analysis pieces about the plan to introduce managed care organizations (MCOs) to oversee Oklahoma’s Medicaid program.
-Part one focused on managed care being a bad investment for Oklahoma.
+Part one focused on managed care being a bad investment for Oklahoma and part three focused on the disproportionate impact on Indigenous communities.

 Raise Your Voice